 Have a theme!

 Make sure the whole book looks like it’s one person’s work.
 Once you have the final pieces selected, make sure they’re cohesive, that they form your “brand.”
 Your favorite images and what is going to sell you to a prospective client potentially can be two different things.
 Apply a theme to your images.
 Certainly, you might have a personal aesthetic, which should be communicated through the application of your images.
 They should all look like they go together.
-Where I find good analogy is in fashion shows.
-If you watch, for example, Chanel show, you will see that all the looks from first to the last go cohesively together and we understand them as a collection.
+Where I find a good analogy is in fashion shows.
+If you watch, for example, the Chanel show, you will see that all the looks from first to the last go cohesively together and we understand them as a collection.
 But they all demonstrate different aspects; there is something unique about each of them.
 And at the same time, we can see they are all related.

 If you want to add variety and you want to work with brides, for example, you should plan to have a variety of bridal looks including different skin tones, a wide range of natural, moderate, and more glamorous looks.
 To make your portfolio work best for you, you have to have a focus.
 This doesn’t mean you cannot work in more than one area.
 But if they are vastly different, you may wish you have two separate portfolios or weblinks for each one.
 If it is a big client, you can even customize your portfolio just for that one client.
-There is no shame in having multiple portfolios if you are looking for a different kind of works to do.
+There is no shame in having multiple portfolios if you are looking for different kinds of works to do.
 Though, our advice for beginners: it is always best to hone in on one or two areas so you can corner the market and make a name for yourself.
 Once you have a solid reputation, it will be easy to build another portfolio and transition to a different area of makeup.

 Consider your audience